mdmahfuzbipu/meal_system/README.md

 ## 🧩 Future Roadmap

 - 📱 Add mobile-friendly dashboard using Tailwind responsive design
-- 🔔 Real-time notifications for managers when students toggle meals
+- 🔔 Real-time notifications for students meals
 - 💳 Add payment tracking for monthly meal bills
 - 📊 Add analytics dashboard with charts for meal statistics
 - 🧩 Implement role-based dashboards with custom widgets for admins, managers, and students